-This study will evaluate existing conditions, identify the preferred alignment, develop construction and maintenance cost estimates, and provide options for a management structure.
-While the shared use path alignment will largely follow the abandoned railroad right of way, the study will identify potential connections into Town and County destinations in the vicinity of the railroad alignment.
+This study sought to evaluate existing conditions, identify the preferred alignment, develop construction and maintenance cost estimates, and provide options for a management structure.
+While the shared use path alignment will largely follow the abandoned railroad right of way, the study sought to identify potential connections into Town and County destinations in the vicinity of the railroad alignment.

-The study will garner feedback from state and federal agencies, affected localities, special interest groups, and the general public.
+The study gathered feedback from state and federal agencies, affected localities, special interest groups, and the general public.

 - Initiated study in January 2020